Dee Hennessy PhD

 Dee Hennessy, Home Farm, Quernmore Park, Lancaster LA2 9HN Mobile: 07984 381902 dee(at)creativeexchange.co.uk

-Matthew has been facilitating diverse groups to learn and work together for more than twenty years.
+Matthew has been facilitating diverse groups to learn and work together for over thirty years.
 He has particular interests in organisational development linking team and whole systems approaches with individual coaching and personal growth.

 Matthew’s background is in business development and leadership education, working with major commercial, public and non-profit organisations.
 He holds an MBA from the University of Edinburgh and the CIPD Advanced Certificate in Coaching & Mentoring.
 More recently he has gained Postgraduate Diploma in Counselling from the University of Edinburgh, and an MSc in Counselling and Psychotherapy from the University of Stirling.

 Before he set up Creative Exchange with Dee Hennessy, he spent seven years as Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
 Planning, delivering and facilitating the Edinburgh programme saw him working directly with senior decision makers, organisations and strategic issues across the private, public, voluntary and community sectors.
 His career has included business consultancy, leisure management and scientific publishing.